How Strategic Alignment Breaks as You Scale (and What to Do About It)

 In the early days, your team moved fast, stayed close, and spoke the same language.

-No one’s doing anything wrong—but something feels off.
+No one’s doing anything wrong, but something definitely feels off.

 Strategic alignment isn’t a one-time achievement.
 It’s a system that has to scale with your company.